spackle0/jobsearch/README.md

 ## Intertraq

-A Django application for tracking during your job hung
+A Django application for tracking during your job hunt

 * Jobs applied for
 * Recruiters